AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

 [__Helsinki Region Travel CO2 Matrix 2015__](http://www.helsinki.fi/science/accessibility/data) is a dataset that contains CO2 emissions (+some additional attributes) produced by public transportation (PT) and private car for routes between all 250 m x 250 m grid cell centroids (n = 13231) in the Capital Region of Helsinki ([see this map](http://www.helsinki.fi/science/accessibility/tools/YKR/YKR_Identifier.html)).
 Calculations were done separately for two different time of the day using rush hour (08:00-09:00) and midday (12:00-13:00) schedules/traffic conditions.
-The grid cells are compatible with the statistical grid cells in the YKR (yhdyskuntarakenteen seurantajärjestelmä) data set produced by the Finnish Environment Institute (SYKE).
+The grid cells are compatible with the statistical grid cells in the YKR (yhdyskuntarakenteen seurantajärjestelmä) dataset produced by the Finnish Environment Institute (SYKE).

 The CO2 emissions are calculated based on the distance that is travelled with different travel modes (private car & PT) on a individual route multiplied with a specific carbon emission factors.
 Carbon emission factors are based on the same estimates that Helsinki Region Transport (HRT) uses in their [Journey Planner service](http://www.reittiopas.fi/en/), more info [here](http://www.hsljalki.fi/en/menu/info).